nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ---

 ## Managing Doctors <a name="managing-doctors"/>
-To use commands for managing patients, toggle the displayed list to the patient list using the [toggle](#toggle) command.
+To use commands for managing doctors, toggle the displayed list to the doctor list using the [toggle](#toggle) command.

 ![doctor tab'](images/doctorTab.png)